-Online Configures a virtual IP address on the active interface of the MultiNICA

-Offline Removes the virtual IP address from the active interface of the

-MultiNICA resource.

-Monitor Checks if the virtual IP address is configured on one interface of the resource.

-MultiNICA resource.

-Removes the virtual IP address from active interface of the MultiNICA Clean interfaces specified in the corresponding MultiNICA resource.
+Online Configures a virtual IP address on the active interface of the MultiNICA resource.
+Also sends out a gratuitous ARP.
+Offline Removes the virtual IP address from the active interface of the MultiNICA resource.
+Monitor Checks if the virtual IP address is configured on one interface of the MultiNICA resource.
+Clean Removes the virtual IP address from active interface of the MultiNICA resource.